fMRI-ugent/BIDS-Brain-Imaging-Data-Structure/dsm2bids/README.md

 -	Running this command should automatically create a folder in your project folder with the subject ID name (e.g: sub-01) in which you should find the data you specified in your configuration file now converted in BIDS format.
 -	In addition, you will find also in the temporary folder a folder named as the subject ID in which you can find all the temporary files that have NOT been converted into BIDS.
 -	If you have functional data with a task (no resting-state) you should also include in the BIDS data folder a .tsv file for each run including the onset and duration of each events.
 Find here an example for one of my functional run (localizer task).
--	Finally use an online BIDS validator to check that your data structure is now BIDS compatible.
+-	Finally use an [online BIDS validator](https://bids-standard.github.io/bids-validator/) to check that your data structure is now BIDS compatible --> even if the online validator asks for uploading the data, it will not do that but only look at the name of your files: DON'T WORRY, YOUR DATA ARE SAFE!

 #### @Created by Stefania Mattioni.
 You can contact me at stefania.mattioni@ugent.be for any question.